Prince of Wales Theatre, Sydney: History

 The theatre, near the corner of King and Castlereagh streets, was built for Joseph Wyatt, who had earlier built the Royal Victoria Theatre in Pitt Street, and opened on 12 March 1855 with William Dind his co-manager.

 It was designed to accommodate around 3,000 patrons: 1500 in the pit (stalls), 500 in the dress circle; gallery 500 and upper boxes 750.

 The first lessee was J. Gordon Griffiths, and the first production was Knowles' The Hunchback, starring Mr and Mrs Waller.
+As the second large theatre in Sydney it could not attract entrepreneurs and it became, briefly, a casino in 1856.

 Wyatt was forced to sell the theatre in 1858; he was declared insolvent and died 19 July 1860.
 The theatre was destroyed by fire on the morning of 3 October 1860.
 It started at Holmes's bakery adjoining; three people died as a result of a wall of the burning theatre collapsing.

 It was rebuilt as the Prince of Wales Opera House by Robert Fitzgerald and opened on 23 May 1863 with Flotow's Martha, played by Lyster's Opera Company.
 Robertson died in 1865 and ownership of the theatre passed to his children by his first wife.

 David Crabb lost money as lessee; Edgar Ray followed in 1867, and despite spending a fortune on improvements and a high-class production of Leman Rede's Our Village, theatre-goers stayed away and he too was driven to insolvency.
 By 15 November 1867 George Coppin had taken over as lessee, with J. R. Greville as stage manager; William Dind succeeded Coppin in 1868.